Model House Policies

 - Bartenders will follow our standard drink recipes.

-- If a patron is too impaired to drive safely, we will persuade the person not to drive, and arrange for a safe ride.
+If a patron is too impaired to drive safely, we will persuade the person not to drive, and arrange for a safe ride (Uber, Lyft, taxi).
 If the patron refuses, employees should advise a supervisor.
 The supervisor will call the police or sheriff with a description and the license plate number of the car.

-- We will post a list of taxi phone numbers at each bar, hostess station, and pay phone.
+We will post a list of “ride sharing” contacts at each bar and hostess station.

 - All staff will be trained in responsible beverage service.